7wikd/CreateAPlaylist/README.md

 ## How to get this to work:
 - Get `Auth Token` for Spotify Playlist from [here](https://developer.spotify.com/console/post-playlists/)
-- Get `User ID` for Spotify Account from [here](https://developer.spotify.com/console/get-current-user/)
+- Get `Username` for Spotify Account from [here](https://accounts.spotify.com/en/login?continue=https%3A%2F%2Fwww.spotify.com%2Fin-en%2Faccount%2Foverview%2F%3Futm_source%3Dspotify%26utm_medium%3Dmenu%26utm_campaign%3Dyour_account)
 - Set appropriate read permissions
 - Paste the relevant details into the terminal.
 - Follow the rest of the procedure